wizebit/WizeBit-Doc/README.md

 # Mining

-### Mining algorithm, proof-of-work

-A key idea of blockchain is that one has to perform some hard work to put data in it.
-It is this hard work that makes blockchain secure and consistent.
-Also, a reward is paid for this hard work (this is how people get coins for mining).

-In blockchain, some participants (miners) of the network work to sustain the network, to add new blocks to it, and get a reward for their work.
-As a result of their work, a block is incorporated into the blockchain in a secure way, which maintains the stability of the whole blockchain database.
-It’s worth noting that, the one who finished the work has to prove this.

-This whole “do hard work and prove” mechanism is called proof-of-work.
-It’s hard because it requires a lot of computational power: even high-performance computers cannot do it quickly.

-Proof-of-Work algorithms must meet a requirement: doing the work is hard, but verifying the proof is easy.
-A proof is usually handed to someone else, so for them, it shouldn’t take much time to verify it.
-WizeBlock uses Hashcash, a Proof-of-Work algorithm that was initially developed to secure network.
-This is a brute force algorithm: you change the counter, calculate a new hash, check it, increment the counter, calculate a hash, etc.

 ### Implementation of the Proof-of-Stake algorithm for adding blocks.

 The purpose is to implement the Proof-of-Stake algorithm for adding blocks to Wize BlockChain.
 Blocks should be added in parallel mode.
 Accordingly, proceeding from this algorithm will be implemented for the formation of consensus.